 Why tracking alcohol trends matters

 For alcohol brands, in-depth consumer research into consumption habits is crucial in order to stay competitive.
-Conducting Twitter text analysis using Relative Insight can help you track conversations about people’s drinking habits, enabling you to align your brand to consumer trends.
+Conducting Twitter text analysis using Relative Insight can help you track conversations about people’s drinking habits and alcohol trends, enabling you to align your brand to consumer trends.
 Using natural language processing, brands can obtain valuable insights that support an improved understanding of customers and the identification of opportunities for growth.